-- to ensure TSL protect the children and young people who receive our services. - to provide staff, tutors and schools with the overarching principles and specific measures that guide our approach to child protection.
+- to ensure TSL protect the children and young people who receive our services. - to provide staff and schools with the overarching principles and specific measures that guide our approach to child protection.

-This policy statement applies to anyone working on behalf of Third Space Learning, including senior managers and the board of trustees, the tutors we employ through our subsidiary, Third Space Global and third party tutor centres, paid staff, volunteers, sessional workers, agency staff and students.
+This policy statement applies to anyone working on behalf of Third Space Learning, including senior managers and the board of trustees, paid staff, volunteers, sessional workers, agency staff and students.